IIITS-EM-Virtual-Lab/Fields-And-Waves-Visualization-Lab/README.md

 - **Improve visualizations:**

-  - Use Three.js, p5.js, Geogebra
+  - Use Three.js(React Three Fiber) or any other tool

 - **Enhance analytics:**